 M: How much can you realistically lose within the span of time – be specific 10 pounds in 2 months?

 A: Is the loss attainable and how?
 Will cutting back by 500 calories daily and regularly exercising at least 3 times a week do it?
 Can you take this cut and lay off sweets and deep-fried goodies?

 R: Reality bites – are the pounds coming off?
 If not, revise the plan fast!
 You might just be re-doing the errors of past dieting episodes.
 Adjust the plan until your clothes feel a bit looser.
 Once you start losing the first few pounds you may find yourself on a roll.

 T: D-day comes and as you inch your way towards it, visualize yourself as being thinner and the toast of the party!
 Worse comes to worst, tuck in your belly, straighten your shoulders, and keep that smile bold and wide, just because you certainly tried.

 In conclusion, fulfilled expectations or self-actualization is said to be at the top of the hierarchy of meeting emotional needs.
 Not all people experience the highest level.
-Going for second best can be viewed as copping out and believe me this steals some happiness from your life.
+Going for second best can be viewed as copping out and believe me this steals some happiness from life.
 Managing or learning ways to cope with expectations and going for the gold in life is the best scenario.
 The choice is yours to make, however, the price people pay for not attempting to reach the gold at the end of the rainbow in my opinion, is too costly.
-We only have one life try to strive to meet your expectations and dreams.
+We only have one life try to strive to meet our expectations and dreams.
 Health Psychology for Everyday Life, the book.